blrobin2/boilerplate/README.md

 This stuff can be hard to figure out the first time, and everyone tries to make it as difficult and verbose as possible.
 All I want to do is write some code, try some things out, not necessarily start my new enterprise-level project.

 ## Usage
 To make sure things are working, run `npm run serve`, which will start up the dev server.
 Navigate to localhost on the given port, followed by 'app' (the name of the compiled file).
 So, for example `localhost:8080/app`.
-You should see a console log saying "Hello".
+You should see a console log saying "Hey".
 Make a change to src/index.js, such as changing the console log to say "Hello, World!".
 Go back to the browser, and you should see the page reload and display your new changes.

 If you are satisfied with what you have, just run `npm run build`, which will actually make the app.js file in bin.
 If you want to build for production, just run `npm run build:prod`.